De-satellization of the Socialist Republic of Romania

 The de-satellization of the Socialist Republic of Romania from the Soviet Union was the release of Romania from its Soviet satellite status in the 1960s.
 The Romanian leadership achieved the de-satellization partly by taking advantage of Nikita Khrushchev's errors and vulnerabilities.
 Romania's independence was tolerated by Moscow because its ruling party was not going to abandon communism.
 Although Romania remained a member of both the Warsaw Pact and Comecon, it was not to be a docile member of either.

 Even before Nicolae Ceaușescu came to power, Romania was a genuinely independent country, as opposed to the rest of the Warsaw Pact.
-To some extent, it was even more independent than Cuba (a communist state that was not a member of the Warsaw Pact).
+To some extent, it was even more independent than Cuba (a socialist state that was not a member of the Warsaw Pact).
 The Romanian regime was largely impervious to Soviet political influence, and Ceaușescu was the only declared opponent of glasnost and perestroika.
 Due to the conflictual relationship between Bucharest and Moscow, the West did not hold the Soviet Union responsible for the policies pursued by Romania, as it did for other countries in the region such as Czechoslovakia and Poland.
 At the start of 1990, Soviet foreign minister Eduard Shevardnadze implicitly confirmed the lack of Soviet influence over Ceaușescu's Romania.
 When asked whether it made sense for him to visit Romania less than two weeks after its revolution, Shevardnadze insisted that only by going in person to Romania could he figure out how to "restore Soviet influence".

 Romania's independence left little room for the independence of others, and as such had to be isolated.
 In the late 1960s, Władysław Gomułka of Poland and Todor Zhivkov of Bulgaria even suggested expelling Romania from the Warsaw Pact over Romanian-proposed amendments to the Treaty on the Non-Proliferation of Nuclear Weapons.
-The ensuing declaration of support for the Soviet draft of the non-proliferation treaty - signed without Romania - made public for the first time in the Warsaw Pact's history the disagreements between Romania and the rest of the members.
+The ensuing declaration of support for the Soviet draft of the non-proliferation treaty - signed without Romania - made public for the first time the disagreements between Romania and the rest of the Warsaw Pact members.
 The Prague Spring enabled Romania to turn its isolation back into independence.
 Ceaușescu's Romania had at least as much leverage within the Warsaw Pact as Charles de Gaulle's France had within NATO.
 However, instead of withdrawing Romania from the Warsaw Pact as de Gaulle did with the integrated structures of NATO, the Romanian leadership began to see the benefits of the Pact as an instrument for asserting its independence.